tulbadex/go-learn-path/Readme.md

-# This lesson is about loop in go
+# This lesson is about boolean and conditional statement in go